Chart Color Schemes

 Broadmeadows is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Notably, Lebanese ethnicity is overrepresented at 8.6%, compared to the regional average of 4.2%.
-Samoan and Vietnamese ethnicities also have notable representations at 1.3% each, differing from the regional averages of 1.3% and 0.9% respectively.
+Notably, Lebanese ethnicity stands out at 8.6% in Broadmeadows versus 4.2% regionally.
+Samoan and Vietnamese ethnicities also have notable representation, at 1.3% each compared to regional averages of 1.3% and 0.9%, respectively.

 Frequently Asked Questions - Diversity